hbierlee/wix-paid-membership/README.md

    - `Site member` for `..create content`
    - `Site member author` for `..update content`
    - `Admin` for `..delete content`
 4. You now see the (still empty) database collection.
 In the collection menu, click `Hooks -> Add hooks`.
 There should be a list of options with checkboxes.
-The `Before Update` and `After Remove` options should have checkmarks already.
+The `Before Update` and `Before Remove` options should have checkmarks already.

 #### Set the Subscribers database schema
 A database has a fixed structure, also called a database schema.
 It's basically a list of exactly what fields are allowed to be saved in the database, and what type each field can be (`Text`, `Number`, `Date`, etc..).
 The fields are displayed in the table header, and the default is just one text field called `Title`.
 For our Subscribers database, we need to add 5 new fields (4 text type, 1 boolean type) to the schema.
 To do this, click the plus symbol (+) next to `Title` to add a new field.
 Then enter the name, key and field type.
 These last two have to match exactly with the table below!